How Tendering in Construction Changes in a World of AI

 Where this leaves contractors

 AI compresses the advantage of basic bid production.
-It elevates the advantage of decision quality and delivery credibility.
+It increases the advantage of decision quality and delivery credibility.

 The teams that win will be the ones who:

-turn document insight into better mitigation and pricing decisions
+turn early document insight into better risk and pricing decisions

 learn systematically from outcomes and debriefs